JohnKesko/bfiles/README.md

 # bfiles

-A very fast directory size analyzer written in Rust.
+bfiles (big files) is a very fast directory size analyzer written in Rust.
 Provide a path to find which folders eating up the most space.

 Uses concurrent traversal (crossbeam or rayon) to scan directories quickly.